aryavorskiy/LatticeModels.jl/docs/src/currents.md

 ## Usage

-A [`AbstractCurrents`](@ref) object is a lazy object that can calculate any current-like value between any pair of sites.
+An [`AbstractCurrents`](@ref) object is a lazy object that can calculate any current-like value between any pair of sites.
 Usage is pretty simple:

 ```@setup env